marcopxt/marcopxt/README.md

 Hi!
 My name is **Marco Antônio Peixoto**, a Ph.D. candidate in genetics and breeding from Federal University of Viçosa.

-👨‍💻 I'm an enthusiastic of data analysis, genetic assesment, genomic selection, and quantitative genetics.
+👨‍💻 I'm a data-driven enthusiastic of data science and quantitative genetics.

 💡 I'm passionate about sharing knowledge and learning.
 Always open to new challenges and ready to face changes.

+Curently, I'm investigating the topics:

+1. Design and deployment of sweet corn breeding program pipeline through simulation;
+2. Validation and optimization methodologies in genomic prediction pipelines/hybrid prediction;
+3. Optimization and mate-pair allocation considering inbreeding/coancestry, gain, and usefullness;
+4. R development tools to creat and explore genetic optimization algorithms.

 # Reach me out